Mutoxicated/HYPER/devlog.md

 I didn't open Unity or matter of fact anything today.
 I did the unthinkable...
 I WENT OUTSIDE!!
 I touched GRASS!
 I made a staring contest with the SUN!!

 Jokes aside it was a fun day.

+## Day 24

+I almost made the second enemy, I don't have time to finish it today.
+I changed the mesh for the particles, they look better now :] I also thought of some new items and stuff so yeah.
+Will explain tomorrow.

+Anyway yeah, going to sleep now.